pagopa/b2b-portals/.changeset/unlucky-berries-press.md

 "nextjs-website": patch
 ---

-add title and subtitle to image
+VideoImage: Show title and subtitle when displaying image